 When it comes to personal care, check out deal sites such as Groupon, Wowcher and Treatwell.
 Thanks to these sites, I haven’t paid normal prices for things like hair appointments and spa days for years!
 While Treatwell is focused on hair and beauty appointments, Groupon and Wowcher offer pretty much everything from holiday and restaurant deals to fitness classes.

 10. Make the most of free activities in London

 As a buzzing capital, London surely has lots of entertainment options to offer for all budgets.
 If you are wondering how to save money in London while having fun, here are a few tips for free activities:

 - Discover free museums and galleries: If you like to experience a bit of culture, you’ll be happy to know that many London museums and galleries are actually free.
-This includes the world-famous culture spots such as the British Museum, Natural History Museum and National Gallery
+This includes world-famous culture spots such as the British Museum, Natural History Museum and National Gallery.

 - Join free fitness activities: Sports brands including Adidas, Sweaty Betty and Lululemon often organise free fitness classes in their stores or outdoors.
 Many of them have running clubs but you can find yoga and fitness classes too.